Tips for young composers

 Behind the scenes: recording a soundtrack to a video game

-From the early bleeps and bloops of 1980s to the symphonic soundworlds of today, video game music has developed hugely over the last 40 years thanks to advances in technology, and now orchestras form an essential part of this 21st-century genre.
-This summer, the LPO recorded the soundtrack to a brand new video game, and we went behind the scenes to ask, what do composers think about when writing for video games?
+From the early bleeps and bloops of the 1980s to the symphonic soundworlds of today, video game music has developed hugely over the last 40 years thanks to advances in technology, and now orchestras form an essential part of this 21st-century genre.
+Last summer, the LPO recorded the soundtrack to a brand new video game, and we went behind the scenes to ask, what do composers think about when writing for video games?
 Is composing for video games the same as composing for film?
 And how does the recording process work?

 Behind the scenes: recording a video game soundtrack